 Annular tears are the underlying cause of most disc problems.
 Herniations, bulges, protrusions, degenerative disc disease, even spine arthritis and bone spurs are all caused by annular tears.
 This is why most top spine centers are currently studying methods to repair annular tears.
 Only the Discseel® Procedure repairs annular tears permanently and without surgery.

 Your spinal discs are made up of two parts: the outer annulus fibrosus rings and the inner nucleus pulposus gel. the annulus fibrosus rings are important because they keep the nucleus pulposus contained.
 This is critical because when tears occur within the annulus fibrosus rings, the nucleus pulposus leaks out.
 Your body perceives this as a foreign substance, causing inflammation within the disc or on the spinal nerves that can lead to issues like sciatica and low back pain.

 Many well known spine centers are attempting to repair annular tears using staples, plugs, or chemical glues.
-Instead of these artificial and surgical methods, Dr. Kevin Pauza patented and utilizes fibrin sealant, the most logical solution to seal and heal annular tears.
-Dr. Pauza recognized that it was well established that fibrin heals other parts of the human body.
+Instead of these artificial and surgical methods, Dr. Kevin Pauza patented and utilizes Fibrin, an FDA-approved substance that is used off-label in the Discseel® Procedure, the most logical solution to seal and heal annular tears.
+Dr. Pauza recognized that it was well established that Fibrin heals other parts of the human body.